rkern/line_profiler/README.rst

 |Pypi| |Downloads| |Travis|

-NOTICE: The the original
+NOTICE: This is the official `line_profiler` repository.
+The most recent version of `line-profiler <https://pypi.org/project/line_profiler/>`_ on pypi points to this repo.
+The the original
 `line_profiler <https://github.com/rkern/line_profiler/>`_ package by
 `@rkern <https://github.com/rkern/>`_ is currently unmaintained.
 This fork seeks to simply maintain the original code so it continues to work in new versions of Python.
-The most recent version of `line-profiler
-<https://pypi.org/project/line_profiler/>`_ on pypi points to this repo.

 ----